ibm-cloud-docs/CDN/cdn-example-code.md

-            "Number of hits that returned response code - 4XX", "Number of hits that returned response code - 5XX", "Number of hits that returned response code not within 2XX to 5XX", "Total number of megabytes transferred between the edge to the end user in the region - Australasia", "Total number of megabytes transferred between the edge to the end user in the region - EMEA", "Total number of megabytes transferred between the edge to the end user in the region - India", "Total number of megabytes transferred between the edge to the end user in the region - Japan", "Total number of megabytes transferred between the edge to the end user in the region - North America", "Total number of megabytes transferred between the edge to the end user in the region - Rest Of APAC", "Total number of megabytes transferred between the edge to the end user in the region - South America" ],
+            "Number of hits that returned response code - 4XX", "Number of hits that returned response code - 5XX", "Number of hits that returned response code not within 2XX to 5XX", "Total number of megabytes transferred between the Edge to the end user in the region - Australasia", "Total number of megabytes transferred between the Edge to the end user in the region - EMEA", "Total number of megabytes transferred between the Edge to the end user in the region - India", "Total number of megabytes transferred between the Edge to the end user in the region - Japan", "Total number of megabytes transferred between the Edge to the end user in the region - North America", "Total number of megabytes transferred between the Edge to the end user in the region - Rest Of APAC", "Total number of megabytes transferred between the Edge to the end user in the region - South America" ],
         "totals": [
             15,             // Total Hits from start time to end time.